interlegis/hiera-openstack/README.md

 This module can be placed in your puppet module path and will be pluginsync'd to the master.

-You need to install ruby-openstack gem:
+You need to install ruby-openstack gem.
+Make sure you have ruby-dev package installed.

 <pre>
+apt-get install ruby-dev
 gem install openstack
 </pre>